Important FAFSA Deadlines to Know

 The Free Application for Federal Student Aid, or FAFSA®, is a form students should fill out each school year to apply for college grants, work-study programs, federal student loans, and certain state-based aid.

 Typically, the FAFSA becomes available on October 1 for the following academic year.
-The 2024-2025 academic year, however, is an exception.
-Due to form revisions and adjustments to how student aid is calculated, the latest FAFSA became available on December 31, 2023.
+The 2024-2025 academic year was an exception.
+Due to form revisions and adjustments to how student aid is calculated, the application wasn’t available until December 31, 2023.
+The three-month delay had a domino effect, pushing out deadlines for college admissions and financial aid offers.

 Read on for updated federal, state, and institutional FAFSA deadlines to know.